PixelRon-Tech/2-KEYS-MACROPAD-WITH-SSD1306-0.49-SCREEN/README.md

 If you just want to use the macropad without changing anything:

-There is two version of the firmware:
+There is two version of the firmware.

-1.`minipad_no_VIA_feature.uf2` Without Via app configuration feature basic SPACE and UP keys.
+1. `minipad_no_VIA_feature.uf2` Without VIA app configuration feature basic SPACE and UP keys.
-2.`minipad_no_VIA_feature.uf2` With Via app configuration feature.
+2. `minipad_no_VIA_feature.uf2` With VIA app configuration feature.

 **Installation Steps.**
 1. Download the `.uf2` firmware file from this repository.